emacs-php/php-mode/README.md

        ->baz();
 ```

+**Note:** Alignment will only work if you use one of the three coding styles described below.
+PHP mode uses [CC mode][] for indentation.
+If you use any indentation style other than `pear`, `drupal`, and `wordpress` then the method alignment above is not guaranteed to work.

 ### Nested Array Formatting ###

 Nested function calls and `array()` structures now look better by default (or at least in my opinion).
 Here is an example of the style: